vipuldhurve/kafka-edma/README.md

 - ZooKeeper Version: Bundled with Kafka

 ## Troubleshooting
-- Kafka Broker not connecting: Ensure ZooKeeper is running and Kafka is correctly configured to use localhost:9092.
+- <b>Kafka Broker not connecting:</b> Ensure ZooKeeper is running and Kafka is correctly configured to use localhost:9092.
-- Message Not Consumed: Check consumer group ID and ensure the topic is correctly set in the application properties.
+- <b>Message Not Consumed:</b> Check consumer group ID and ensure the topic is correctly set in the application properties.

 ## Conclusion
 This documentation provides the necessary steps to set up a Kafka event-driven microservices architecture using Spring Boot.
 The project demonstrates how to produce and consume messages asynchronously, promoting loose coupling between services.